-Dr. Daniel “Rags” Ragsdale is the Assistant Director for Cyber, in the Office of the Director of Defense Research and Engineering (Research & Technology).
+Dr. Daniel “Rags” Ragsdale is the Principal Director for Cyber, in the Office of the Director of Defense Research and Engineering (Research & Technology).
 In that role, Dr. Ragsdale is responsible for coordinating cyber modernization efforts across the Department of Defense, with specific responsibility for the establishment of policies and for supervision over cyber modernization research and engineering, technology development, prototyping, experimentation, developmental testing, and transition activities.
 He is also responsible for making recommendations concerning the allocation of resources and alignment of efforts across the Department.

 Before his recent return to service in the Department of Defense, Dr. Ragsdale was the founding director of the Texas A&M Cybersecurity Center and a Professor of Practice in the Department of Computer Science and Engineering.
 In the Director role, Dr. Ragsdale was responsible for leading, coordinating, and facilitating cybersecurity research and educational activities across the University.
 Dr. Ragsdale had previously served as a Program Manager in the Defense Advanced Research Projects Agency (DARPA).
 In that capacity, he successfully led and managed a $175M research and development portfolio of classified and unclassified cybersecurity and educational programs.